rudrapratap123-wq/LightailsToolkit/README.md

 chmod +x open_lightails.sh
 echo "<COMPLETE DIRECTORY OF YOUR USB STICK>" > ./lightconfig.txt
 ```
-*Replace “<COMPLETE DIRECTORY OF YOUR USB STICK>” with the correct directory of your USB stick
+*Replace '<COMPLETE DIRECTORY OF YOUR USB STICK>' with the correct directory of your USB stick <br>
 7. That's it!
 Every time you start your TailsOS, just plug in the USB stick that Lightails has installed the tools on, and run the “open_lightails.sh” file from persistent storage so you can use all the tools offered by LightailsToolkit!

 ## Integrated tools